progress/CCS/SteeringCommittee.md

   <li>Bob Palumbo - Progress</li>
 </ul>

-You can reach the steering committee at
+You can reach the steering committee at <a href="mailto:ccs-submissions@progress.com">CCS Submissions.</a>